Chris Poché - Architect

 The Space in the Box

-So, years ago, there was a study to see which kinds of toys held kids' attention the longest.
+Years ago, there was a study to see which kinds of toys held kids' attention the longest.
 It was not a complex experiment.
 They gave kids a bunch of different toys and timed how long they played with each of them.
 They were hoping to learn whether children preferred planes to cars or stuffed bunnies to stuffed bears.
 But the only correlation they found was that the more moving parts and noises and automation a toy had, the quicker it got boring.
 This was vindication for grandparents everywhere who enjoyed bragging about childhoods spent playing with corn cobs.
 But it was lousy news for toy companies, who were busy at the time stuffing circuit boards into everything.

-0 Comments
+2 Comments

 Leave a Reply.